graphcore/examples/applications/popart/resnext_inference/README.md

 **1) Download the Poplar SDK**

-  Install the `poplar-sdk` following the README provided.
-Make sure to source the `enable.sh` scripts for Poplar, gc_drivers (if running on hardware) and PopART.
+  Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
+Make sure to source the `enable.sh` scripts for Poplar and PopART.

 **2) Python**